realbakari/website/content/post/2017-08-06-getting-started-with-r-and-r-studio.md

 - These commands and their syntax have evolved over decades (literally) and now provide what many users feel is a fairly natural way to access data and organize, describe, and invoke statistical computations.

-### Layout of R Studio - Console
 The console is where you type commands and have them immediately performed.

 ![](/img/rstudio/rstudio-console-add.png)

-### Layout of R Studio - Environment
+###  Environment
 The panel in the upper right contains your *workspace* (aka Environment)

 ![](/img/rstudio/rstudio-env.png)

-### Layout of R Studio - Environment items

 - This shows you a list of objects/variables that R has saved.
 - For example here a value of 3 has been _assigned_ to the object `a`.

 ![](/img/rstudio/rstudio-env-items.png)

-### Layout of R Studio - History
+###  History

 Up here there is an additional tab to see the *history* of the commands that you've previously entered.

 ![](/img/rstudio/rstudio-history.png)

-### Layout of R Studio - Files
+###  Files
 The files tab allows you to open code/script files within R studio.

 ![](/img/rstudio/rstudio-files.png)

-### Layout of R Studio - Plots
+###  Plots
 Any plots that you generate will show up in the panel in the lower right corner.

 ![](/img/rstudio/rstudio-plot.png)

-### Layout of R Studio - Getting Help
+### Getting Help
 To check the syntax of any function in `R`, type `?` in front of the function name to pull up the help file.

 ![](/img/rstudio/rstudio-help.png)

 For example here I typed `?mean` to get the help file for the `mean` function.

-### Layout of R Studio - Working file
+Admittedly these aren't the most helpful of files at times.
+This is where Google / stack overflow / R help list serves and [R user groups](https://groups.google.com/forum/#!forum/chico-rug) can be your friend.

+### Script file (a.k.a code file)
-Most often your R studio window will have 4 panels.
-The top left is where you write code or script, the console is now at the bottom.
+* Most often your R studio window will have 4 panels.
+* The top left is your editor window, where you write code or script, the console is now at the bottom.
+Sometimes it's minimized, you can use the boxes in the top right corner of the console window to bring up the console.

 ![](/img/rstudio/rstudio-working.png)

-## Layout of R Studio - Working file
 When we type R code in a specific way up here, the results show up both right below the code you just typed, and in the console itself.
 ```r